Where does wind power come from?

-What's going on inside a wind turbine?
+So, what's going on inside a wind turbine?

-Wind farms: on land and at sea
+Wind farms: On land and at sea

 There are two main types of wind farms: onshore wind farms and offshore wind farms.

 Onshore wind farms are typically clustered in particularly windy areas of land.
 One example is California's San Gorgonio Pass wind farm.
 This area was perfect for a wind farm because it's one of the windiest spots in the state, making it capable of generating power consistently throughout the year.
 There are other wind farms just like this scattered across the United States.

 Offshore wind farms take advantage of the higher, more consistent wind speeds that are found at sea.
 Offshore turbines can harness quite a bit more power than wind farms located on land, but the logistics of constructing them are more challenging.
 Still, as the technology continues to be developed, it's becoming easier to make use of high-output offshore wind farms.